sympy/sympy/doc/src/modules/vector/fields.rst

 Fields
 ------

-In general, a :math:`field` is a vector or scalar quantity that can be specified everywhere in space as a function of position (Note that in general a field may also be dependent on time and other custom variables).
-In this module, we deal with 3-dimensional spaces only.
-Hence, a field is defined as a function of the :math:`x`, :math:`y` and :math:`z` coordinates corresponding to a location in 3D space.
+A :math:`field` is a vector or scalar quantity that can be specified everywhere in space as a function of position (Note that in general a field may also be dependent on time and other custom variables).
+Since we only deal with 3D spaces in this module, a field is defined as a function of the :math:`x`, :math:`y` and :math:`z` coordinates corresponding to a location in 3D space.

-For example, temperate in 3 dimensional space (a temperature field) can be written as :math:`T(x, y, z)` – a scalar function of the position.
+For example, temperature in 3 dimensional space (a temperature field) can be written as :math:`T(x, y, z)` – a scalar function of the position.
 An example of a scalar field in electromagnetism is the electric potential.